lurto/docker_porfolio-pihole/README.md

 ## Must know
 You have to change the password for the admin panel in the docker-compose.yml file.
 It is the variable named "WEBPASSWORD".

-For the web page, I had a **great** inspiration from these sites [Neumorphism Social Share Button by Yuhomyan](https://codepen.io/yuhomyan/pen/abdRKrM?editors=1100) and [Neumorphic form by Pratham ](https://codepen.io/prathkum/pen/OJRvVzY), so kudos to them.
+For the web page, I had **great** inspiration from these sites [Neumorphism Social Share Button by Yuhomyan](https://codepen.io/yuhomyan/pen/abdRKrM?editors=1100) and [Neumorphic form by Pratham ](https://codepen.io/prathkum/pen/OJRvVzY), so kudos to them.